- Individual Training

 If you’re working towards getting promoted, you’ll want to assess your overall effectiveness on as many attributes as possible.
 You may develop a list of 3-5 sub-attributes under each.
 Regardless of how many, consider a technique to assess yourself.
-For example, you may want to set up a rating scale where 1 = “minimum exposure” and perhaps 10 as “maximum effectiveness” for each attribute.
+For example, you may want to set up a rating scale where one = “minimum exposure” and perhaps ten as “maximum effectiveness” for each attribute.
 You can ask yourself questions such as:

-Second, you may want to speak frankly with your boss, if you don’t already, about what he or she thinks you’ve achieved and to help point out areas for you to develop.
-On another plane, hopefully, you’ve built a good network with the peers of your boss.
+Second, you may want to speak frankly with your boss, if you don’t already, about what they think you’ve achieved and to help point out areas for you to develop.
+On another plane, hopefully, you’ve built a good network with your boss’s peers.
 They can be a great source of feedback, too.

 Either way, understand as well that just because there’s a boss doesn’t mean they understand your background and experience, either because you’re newer or they’re newer.
-In my own career, I had so many new bosses – they’d just pick up the pieces and never really understand my own background and experience.
+I had so many new bosses in my career – they’d pick up the pieces and never really understand my background and experience.

-With this overall backdrop of information and a brief assessment, you can identify some experiential gaps.
-When these are set out and seen within the context of other goals that your boss may set for you, you will have a solid portfolio of ‘things to do’ that you can use to fortify your foundation – and to use those as a springboard to get ahead.
+With this overall backdrop of information and a brief assessment, you can identify experiential gaps.
+When these are set out and seen within the context of other goals that your boss may set for you, you will have a solid portfolio of ‘things to do’ that you can use to fortify your foundation – and use those as a springboard to get ahead.

 Yet, even if you do, if there isn’t an understanding from all sides that you’re interested in getting ahead, your efforts may result in maintaining your position.
 That, in and of itself, may speak to what your next move may be in your career.

-I hope this provides some helpful context for you, and wish you the best on your path to getting promoted in your product management role.
-For an additional product management tool, tune into my podcast “Masters of Product Management”.
+I hope this provides some helpful context for you, and I wish you the best on your path to getting promoted in your product management role.
+For an additional product management tool, tune into my podcast “Masters of Product Management.”
 And be sure to check out our online, on-demand Product Management Essentials Workshop that will have you leaving as a certified product manager.